Parent-Child Assistance Program (PCAP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study includes some participants from Ernst et al. (1999).
-The purpose of this study was to examine outcomes among women enrolled in the Washington State Parent-Child Assistance Program (PCAP) for women who abuse alcohol and drugs during an index pregnancy.
+The purpose of the study was to examine outcomes among women enrolled in the Washington State Parent-Child Assistance Program (PCAP) for women who abused alcohol and drugs during an index pregnancy.
+Participants were either in the Original Demonstration (OD) group that received PCAP previously or part of the two replication groups: Seattle Replication (SR) or Tacoma Replication (TR).
 Measures utilized include the Addiction Severity Index with supplemental questions on pregnancy substance use, contraception, and use of community services.
 Results indicate that each of the replication samples performed significantly better than the OD, adjusting for baseline.
 Compared to the OD, outcomes at replication sites were maintained for regular use of contraception and use of a reliable method of birth control; and number of subsequent deliveries (i.e., children born).
 In addition, outcomes were also improved for alcohol/drug treatment completed; alcohol/drug abstinence; and subsequent delivery (i.e., child born) unexposed to alcohol/drugs.
 Limitations include self-report biases, the PCAP model might not affect the same degree of change among mothers whose baseline profile is not as severe, and lack of follow-up.

 Length of controlled postintervention follow-up: None.